 Many people enjoy creating fairy gardens without having to actually make all the little pieces and parts.
 There are tons of fairy garden kits available as well as individual accessories.
-So when you’re thinking of fairy garden ideas, don’t forget the accessories!
+There are SO MANY fairy garden kits on Etsy you’ll definitely want to check out.
+When you’re thinking of fairy garden ideas, don’t forget the accessories!

 - What would a fairy garden be without a fairy?
-This adorable little set includes a pretty fairy and her rocking chair as well as two woodland friends.
+This adorable little set includes a pretty fairy and her chair as well as some woodland friends.

 - Just imagine how cute this furniture set would look in your new fairy garden!

 - A fairy garden would not be complete without a large selection of toadstools on display.

 - I have this exact twig chair in my fairy garden this year, it looks so cute!